casper-network/docs/source/docs/casper/developers/writing-onchain-code/emitting-contract-events.md

 <!-- TODO add a link to the contract when it becomes available -->

-This sample code <!--"from a CEP-78 contract"--> sends a new message on the message topic `EVENTS_TOPIC`.
+This sample code <!--"from a CEP-78 contract"--> sends a new message on the topic `EVENTS_TOPIC`.

 ```rust
 runtime::emit_message(EVENTS_TOPIC, &message.try_into().unwrap()).unwrap_or_revert();